chengcailiu/LuCaFound/README.md

 | CT-RATE    | [https://huggingface.co/datasets/ibrahimhamamci/CT-RATE](https://huggingface.co/datasets/ibrahimhamamci/CT-RATE)                                     |

 ## Code
-The source code and trained model weights for LuCaFound developed in this study will be uploaded soon.
+The source code and trained model weights for LuCaFound developed in this study have been uploaded.